Shefali Shah: Recognition for character roles (2000–2007)

-Shah worked again under her husband Vipul's direction in the family melodrama Waqt: The Race Against Time (2005), playing Amitabh Bachchan's wife and Akshay Kumar's mother.
-She was considered for the part following Bachchan's suggestion against her husband's hesitation.
-Her casting in the role of a middle-aged mother to Kumar, who in reality is five years her senior, attracted considerable media coverage.
+Intermittent work on stage and screen (2008–2016)

+Subhash Ghai's crime thriller Black & White (2008) stars Shah as Roma Mathur, a Bengali activist and the wife of an Urdu professor (Anil Kapoor).
 The film follows the couple's acquaintance with a disguised Islamic fundamentalist plotting a suicide attack at the Red Fort.
 It generated mixed reviews and so did Shah's performance, which Khalid Mohamed found to be "unusually hammy".
 Two years later, in view of the lack of substantial film work that would realise her acting potential, Shah's husband Vipul cast her in his Hindi stage production Bas Itna Sa Khwab, directed by Chandrakant Kulkarni.
 Based on Kulkarni's Marathi play Dhyanimani, it marked Shah's return to the stage after a decade and saw her in the role of a middle-class housewife opposite Kiran Karmarkar.
-She spoke of her acting experience on stage, recounting her full involvement with her character: "I have to literally break down every time, then collect the pieces and put them back together again".
+The production travelled from Mumbai's Rangsharda to Ludhiana's Sanskritik Samagam, to Dubai.
+She spoke of her acting experience on stage, recounting her full involvement with her character: "I have to literally break down every time, then collect the pieces and put them back together again."
 Authors Sunil Kant Munjal and S.K.
-Rai, in the book All the World is a Stage, lavished her performance: "Those who have not seen Shefali Shah on stage have missed seeing one of the best live performers in this country.
-For the entire length of a two-hour play she draws the audience in, making them believe her story is part of their story too, that her pain is something they feel too."
+Rai, in the book All the World is a Stage, lavished praise on her performance.

 After appearing as a psychiatrist in the thriller Karthik Calling Karthik in 2010, Shah was cast in the lead part of her husband's production Kucch Luv Jaisaa the following year.
 She played a young housewife who spends a romantic day with a criminal on the run from prison (Rahul Bose).
 To prepare for the part, Shah visited the Thane Jail and interacted with prisoners to attain better understanding of her character's experience.
 The film opened to a lukewarm critical response, with critics Subhash K. Jha and Mihir Fadnavis observing that Shah struggles with material that was written with little conviction.
 Her efforts were better received by Mayank Shekhar, who found her "startlingly expressive" and commended her for exuding "the kind of vulnerability and warmth that's rare to match".
 After three years of absence from the screen, Shah returned as Jyoti, a brothel madam in Nagesh Kukunoor's 2014 social problem film Lakshmi, alongside Monali Thakur.
 Based on the true story of a teenager who is kidnapped and sold into a brothel in Hyderabad, Lakshmi released to a positive critical reception for its harshly realistic depiction human trafficking and child prostitution.
 Sudhish Kamath appreciated Shah's performance in a complex role.